soprasteria-insa-lyon/appengine-cloud-demo-portal/README.md

 ## Run project

-First thing we should always do is verify that our app is working on a local env (your own PC !)
+First thing we should always do is verifying that our app is working on a local env (your own PC !)

 ```bash
 cd web